olewsaa/Yacht-computer/wifi2wifi/web-version/Readme.md

 ## Changes to get eth0 working as Access point with dhcp

-The files /etc/dhcpcd.conf, /etc/dnsmasq.conf and
+The files
+* /etc/dhcpcd.conf
+* /etc/dnsmasq.conf
+* /etc/network/interfaces
+* /var/www/html/includes/config.php
+* /etc/hostapd/hostapd.conf
-/etc/network/interfaces need to be updated, only the extra lines to be added are included in the files listed here.
+need to be updated, only the extra lines to be added are included in the files listed here.
 You cannot copy these files, it will not work, you need to edit them.
 Remember to change the MAC adresses to fit your system, use the command ifconfig to list them.
 After the changes have been applied a reboot is reccomended.
 Things should now work with internet access available for both cabled connected devices and wifi connected devices.

+To safeguard against unwanted updates I have marked all these files read-only.